stephaniechallita/dsl/README.md

 Each method implemented in a visitor represents the semantics of a concept, often relying on the semantics of its child in the AST.

 You will find in the `VisitorPattern` folder a template code to define the visitor interface, and the accept weaver to add the accept method to the node of the AST.
+Further explanation are detailed in the comments of the provided files.

 ### Interpretation: